 Start establishing the same design language with tools such as Pinterest

 Set a time when your proposal will be in hand and to review next steps

 Second Date - The Proposal

-While we like to move quick to accomplish our goals, this isn’t that type of proposal.
-This is the proposal where we present our solutions to your design needs and what that investment looks like.
-Your budget and goals will determine the format of this presentation - we always want to work with you to maximize your investment in great design and ensure that you feel good about the ROI.
-If our proposal looks good to you, you will accept it and we will move forward to the design state of things.
-If we missed something or seeing it all in writing makes you pause, or reminds you that you need something else or more, please let us know so we can have the chance to refine things to best suit your needs.
+While I do like to move quick to accomplish our goals, this isn’t that type of proposal.
+This is the proposal where I present our solutions to your design needs and what that investment looks like.
+Your budget and goals will determine the format of this presentation - I always want to work with you to maximize your investment in great design and ensure that you feel good about the ROI.
+If my proposal looks good to you, you will accept it and I will move forward to the design state of things.
+If I missed something or seeing it all in writing makes you pause, or reminds you that you need something else or more, please let me know so I have the chance to refine things to best suit your needs.